Care bear / Scare bear

 I wanted to like Girls Nite Out more than when I last saw it twelve (!) years ago.
 And I did, but only half-a-star more.
 There’s only so much Yummy, Yummy, Yummy I’ve Got Love in My Tummy I can take.

-Blurbs-of-interest: Rutanya Alda was also in When a Stranger Calls (1979) and You Better Watch Out as well as Amityville II; Lauren-Marie Taylor was Vickie in Friday the 13th Part 2; Carrick Glenn was Sally in The Burning.
+Blurbs-of-interest: Rutanya Alda was also in When a Stranger Calls (1979) and You Better Watch Out as well as Amityville II and The Dark Half; Lauren-Marie Taylor was Vickie in Friday the 13th Part 2; Carrick Glenn was Sally in The Burning.